(a) The following are subject to administrative forfeiture under this section:

 Substantially the following language must appear conspicuously in the notice:

-"WARNING: You will automatically lose the above-described property and the right to be heard in court if you do not file a lawsuit and serve the prosecuting authority within 60 days.
+"WARNING: If you were the person arrested when the property was seized, you will automatically lose the above-described property and the right to be heard in court if you do not file a lawsuit and serve the prosecuting authority within 60 days.
 You may file your lawsuit in conciliation court if the property is worth $15,000 or less; otherwise, you must file in district court.
-You may not have to pay a filing fee for your lawsuit if you are unable to afford the fee.
-You do not have to pay a conciliation court fee if your property is worth less than $500."
+You do not have to pay a filing fee for your lawsuit.

 (c) If notice is not sent in accordance with paragraph (a), and no time extension is granted or the extension period has expired, the appropriate agency shall return the property to the person from whom the property was seized, if known.
 An agency's return of property due to lack of proper notice does not restrict the agency's authority to commence a forfeiture proceeding at a later time.
 The agency shall not be required to return contraband or other property that the person from whom the property was seized may not legally possess.

 (a) Within 60 days following service of a notice of seizure and forfeiture under this section, a claimant may file a demand for a judicial determination of the forfeiture.
-The demand must be in the form of a civil complaint and must be filed with the court administrator in the county in which the seizure occurred, together with proof of service of a copy of the complaint on the prosecuting authority for that county, and the standard filing fee for civil actions unless the petitioner has the right to sue in forma pauperis under section 563.01.
-The claimant may serve the complaint on the prosecuting authority by any means permitted by court rules.
+The demand must be in the form of a civil complaint and must be filed with the court administrator in the county in which the seizure occurred, together with proof of service of a copy of the complaint on the prosecuting authority for that county.
+The claimant may serve the complaint on the prosecuting authority by certified mail or any means permitted by court rules.
 If the value of the seized property is $15,000 or less, the claimant may file an action in conciliation court for recovery of the seized property.
-If the value of the seized property is less than $500, the claimant does not have to pay the conciliation court filing fee.
+A copy of the conciliation court statement of claim may be served personally or as permitted by the Rules of Conciliation Court Procedure on the prosecuting authority having jurisdiction over the forfeiture within 60 days following service of the notice of seizure and forfeiture under this subdivision.
+The claimant does not have to pay the court filing fee.
 No responsive pleading is required of the prosecuting authority and no court fees may be charged for the prosecuting authority's appearance in the matter.
 The district court administrator shall schedule the hearing as soon as practicable after, and in any event no later than 90 days following, the conclusion of the criminal prosecution.
-The proceedings are governed by the Rules of Civil Procedure.
+The proceedings are governed by the Rules of Civil Procedure and, where applicable, by the Rules of Conciliation Court Procedure.

 (b) The complaint must be captioned in the name of the claimant as plaintiff and the seized property as defendant, and must state with specificity the grounds on which the claimant alleges the property was improperly seized and the plaintiff's interest in the property seized.
 Notwithstanding any law to the contrary, an action for the return of property seized under this section may not be maintained by or on behalf of any person who has been served with a notice of seizure and forfeiture unless the person has complied with this subdivision.